 It’s the pesky price of housing that prevented Indiana from being higher on the list.
 Which might actually be a good thing…

-There You Have It — The States With The Lowest Cost Of Living In America For 2018
+There You Have It — The Cheapest States In America To Live For 2019

 While it’s good news for Mississippi that a dollar goes further there any other place in the country, the downside might be the reason behind it.
 People are willing to pay more to live in nicer places — that whole supply and demand thing.

-So even though it might be cheap to live in Mississippi, California still might be a better place to call home… if you can afford it.
+So even though it might be cheap to live in Mississippi, Mississippi still might be a better place to call home if you can afford it.

 Here’s a quick look at the most expensive states in America:

 - Richest States In America